ISUgenomics/bioinformatics-workbook/introduction/fileFormats.md

 GTF is a slight variation on GFF.
 The first 8 columns are the same.
 The 9th column has a different syntax requiring two attributes
 * gene_id
 * transcript_id

+Each attribute consist of a type/value pare which should be separated with exactly one space and should end in ;

 ---
 ## GTF format